mari952/Data_Analysis_Projects/Excel_Case_Study_Airbnb/README.md

-# Excel Project: Case Study - Job Posting Dataset
+# Excel Project: Case Study - Airbnb Dataset

 This repository contains an Excel project focused on analyzing a dataset related to Airbnb listings.
 The project aims to derive insights and visualize key metrics using pivot tables and dashboards in Excel.